 2) The floor has held up really well.
 We primed and painted it with white floor paint and up till now haven’t had an chips, dents or marks.
 We only occasionally use the bedroom so it doesn’t get a huge amount of wear.

 3) We’d definitely install plywood floors again.
 It was easy to do and you can achieve a totally bespoke finish to perfectly fit your space.

 4) I thought the floor would have to be painted to look good but i was really surprised at how beautiful the plywood looked in its raw state before we applied the paint finish.
-The pattern in the timber was beautiful and we we’re really tempted to leave it natural and just seal it with varnish.
+The pattern in the timber was beautiful and we were really tempted to leave it natural and just seal it with varnish.

-Christine’s tips for a great plank floor:
+Christine’s tips for a great plywood plank floor

 - Plan, measure and then plan & measure some more.
 We planned our floor so that the room was perfectly devices into equal planks.
 This not only makes everything look high quality as there are no thinner or cut pieces at the edges it also makes installing it quicker as you have almost no cutting to do.